TrainWeb.org Facebook Page

 Westbound switching is regulated by these signals.
 Contee Road import Trains bound for Washington, DC will employ, or switch to, the left two tracks, while those headed directly for points west will ride the rightmost tracks to follow the Old Main Line.

-At photo time, the equipment box at left was labelled Contee Road, having been recycled from a spot about 16 miles southwest.
+At photo time, the equipment box at left was labeled Contee Road, having been recycled from a spot about 16 miles southwest.
 Also at photo time, demolition of the 1929-built Vinegar Hill Bridge that carries US Route 1 had not yet commenced.

 Construction